nerves-project/nerves_examples/hello_phoenix/README.md

 1. Connect your target hardware to your host computer or network as described above
-1. Prepate your Phoenix project to build JavaScript and CSS assets:
+2. Prepare your Phoenix project to build JavaScript and CSS assets:

-    ``` bash
+    ```bash
     # These steps only need to be done once.
     cd ui
     mix deps.get